Digital Asset Repository: Improving Brand Consistency at Scale

 “To paint a better picture of the score, it would be great if we include information regarding…”

-“It’s so easy to find an icon, I don’t need any onboarding at all.
-I can just jump, try a few words - get to the asset that I want in literally seconds, I can’t believe it.
-We finally having something fit for modern day use.”
+“It’s so easy to find an icon.
+I didn’t need any onboarding, I just typed a few words and found what I needed in seconds.
+We finally have something fit for modern-day use.”

 OUTCOMES & LESSONS